DanielRubianes/Chamfer/README.md

-# ArcGIS Pro Map Chamfer Tool
+# ArcGIS Pro Chamfer Tool
 An ArcGIS pro extension to add a Chamfer tool.
 Mimics the behavior of the built-in Fillet tool